 To that end, I’ve added a list of the ones I know about to my wiki.

 The folks at Arduino.cc are set to release what appears to be the Arduino Uno usurper.
 The Arduino/Genuino 101, in addition to being heaps faster, also has built-in Bluetooth LE and a 6-axis accelerometer.
 Co-developed with Intel, the board uses their Intel® Curie™ Compute Module.
 While not yet released, scuttlebutt says it’ll cost about the same as the Uno.

-As part of my Open source audio remote control initiative, I’ve just published Volume-AlpsRK16814MG, an open source hardware design that integrates a high-quality Alps motorized quad potentiometer with an H bridge.
+I’ve just published Volume-AlpsRK16814MG, an open source hardware design that integrates a high-quality Alps motorized quad potentiometer with an H bridge.
 The design lets you control the motor’s direction using two logic-level signals: VOL_UP and VOL_DOWN.
 The fact that it’s a quad pot means you can use it to control regular stereo volume by ignoring one of the dual gangs or a differential stereo signal.

 Here’s the schematic* to give you an idea what it’s doing.
 Gerbers and PCBs are available at OSH Park.

 Congratulating the core and the community for 10 years of creativity-enabling open source wonderfulness.